pygame-community/eoc-infra/README.md

-# wclib
+# eoc-infra

-A dynamic repository hosting the 'wclib' package, used for our Weekly Challenges events.
+This repository contains the infrastructure for the Era of Challenges (EOC) project.